creacominc/ccSchwabManager/README.md

 ### CSV Export Functionality

-The application now supports exporting transaction history and tax lot data to CSV files:
+The application now supports exporting transaction history, tax lot data, and holdings data to CSV files:

 - **Transaction History Export**: Click the export button (📤) in the Date column header of the transaction history table to export all transactions for a specific symbol
 - **Tax Lots Export**: Click the export button (📤) in the Open Date column header of the sales calc table to export all tax lot data for a specific symbol
+- **Holdings Export**: Click the export button (📤) to the right of the Symbol column header in the Holdings tab to export comprehensive holdings data

 #### Export File Naming Convention

 Files are automatically named using the following format:
 - `Transactions_<Symbol>_<Date>.csv` for transaction history exports
 - `TaxLots_<Symbol>_<Date>.csv` for tax lot exports
+- `Holdings_<Date>.csv` for holdings exports

 Where:
 - `<Symbol>` is the stock/security symbol (e.g., AAPL, MSFT)